5 Interesting Facts About Nutritional Composition of Breast Milk

 - lactoferrin (binds to iron and helps Baby absorb iron.
 It also prevents the growth of harmful microorganisms that use iron),

-- bifidus factor (encourages the growth of lactobacillus which helps prevents the growth of other harmful stomach bacteria),
+- bifidus factor (encourages the growth of Lactobacillus, which helps prevent the growth of other harmful stomach bacteria),

 - lipase, amylase, lysozyme, and other enzymes (helps in digestion and creates a healthy environment in Baby’s intestines).